YasserShkeir/django-smart-ratelimit/README.md

 ## Response Headers

-When rate limiting is applied, the following headers are added:
+When rate limiting is applied, the following headers are added to all responses:

 ```
 X-RateLimit-Limit: 100
 X-RateLimit-Remaining: 75
 X-RateLimit-Reset: 1640995200
 ```

+### Header Behavior

+- **When `block=True` (default)**: Headers are added to successful responses.
+When the limit is exceeded, a 429 status is returned with headers.
+- **When `block=False`**: Headers are always added to responses, even when the limit is exceeded.
+The `X-RateLimit-Remaining` will be `0` when the limit is exceeded, but the request continues processing normally.

+### Header Descriptions

+- `X-RateLimit-Limit`: The maximum number of requests allowed in the current window
+- `X-RateLimit-Remaining`: The number of requests remaining in the current window
+- `X-RateLimit-Reset`: Unix timestamp when the current window resets

 ## Algorithms